Montu Ni Bittu: Reception

-Bhavin Raval of Gujarati Mid-day rated in 3.5 out of 5.
-He praised direction, music, acting, production and cinematography but criticised slow opening and performance of Solanki.
-Tushar Dave and Niraj Solanki have praised the film in their reviews and had a special mentioning for the Aarohi Patel's role and acting.
+Bhavin Raval of Gujarati Mid-day rated it 3.5 out of 5.
+He praised the direction, music, acting, production and cinematography but criticised the slow opening and performance of Solanki.
+Tushar Dave and Niraj Solanki have praised the film in their reviews and gave a special mention for Aarohi Patel's role and acting.

 Accolades

 Vijaygiri Bava was awarded the Best Director Award at the 19th Transmedia Gujarati Screen and Stage Awards for the film.